aeberspaecher/git-notes/git-cheat-sheet.rst

     git commit --amend

-  Opens the text editor to change to commit message.
+  Opens the text editor to change the commit message.
 Also notices files that have been changed and staged (``git add file``) or removed.